-Quick Plot Summary: Released in 2017, Icarus is a Documentary film directed by Bryan Fogel.
+Quick Plot Summary: Released in 2017, Icarus is a Documentary film directed by Bryan Fogel, written by Bryan Fogel.
 The narrative presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict involving Bryan Fogel.
+As part of the Icarus Collection, it provides a scannable look at the movie's central conflict involving Bryan Fogel as Self.

 Story Breakdown